Childbirth Education and Services

 Your doctor or midwife will provide you with a password so that you are able to access these videos on your own time and at your convenience.
 Your doctor or midwife will also follow your progress with educational review at your visits and will be able to answer any questions you may have.

 Don't have a computer?
-HCMC has public computers in the cafeteria in the Orange Building, Level 3.
+Hennepin Healthcare has public computers in the cafeteria in the Orange Building, Level 3.

 Bonding with your newborn baby

 Will you be having your baby at our Birth Center?
 Do you live in Hennepin County?
 Are you interested in a nurse visit after you have your baby, to learn about how to care and bond with your baby, and what community resources are available to help you?
 If yes, Family Connects is for you.
 Watch this video to learn more.